Erick Allen

 Erick Eugene Allen (born October 5, 1975) is an American politician.
 A member of the Democratic Party, he has served as Cobb County (GA) Commissioner for District 2 since 2025.
 He represented the 40th district in the Georgia House of Representatives from 2019 to 2023.

 Personal life and education

 Allen was born in Nashville, Tennessee.
 After graduating high school at Whites Creek Comprehensive High School Allen received a bachelor's degree in human and organizational development from Belmont University and a master's in business administration from Kennesaw State University.

 Allen is married to Dr. Tameka Allen, an Orthodontist, and has one daughter Elise.

 Career

 Allen started his career in Nashville Tennessee with Central Parking Corporation holding various roles in HR and Organizational Development.
 Since arriving in Georgia, Allen has worked as a self-employed consultant focusing on workforce performance and organizational development.
 He also served as Chief Learning Officer for several organizations including CareCentric, Elsevier, and the Georgia Department of Behavioral Health and Developmental Disabilities.
-Since 2016 he has work as a Sr. Principal of Thought Leadership for Cornerstone OnDemand.
+From 2016 to 2026 he worked as a Sr. Principal of Thought Leadership for Cornerstone OnDemand.
+He is currently employed by NEOGOV as a Sales Executive.